jiroos323/iam-cloud-security/README.md

 # Identity & Access Management (IAM) in Cloud Security

-> Learning notes and resources for a Cybersecurity Bachelor student.

 This repository covers Identity & Access Management (IAM) concepts with a focus on cloud environments — particularly Microsoft Azure, but also AWS and GCP.

 ---